This section describes the Control Center view when it is configured for the first time.

 In this section you can add Push Notification credentials.
 Please note that this is only needed for customers using the HYPR Mobile SDK.

 In this section you can manage FIDO FacetsID.
 Please note that this is only needed if you are using the HYPR Mobile SDK.

 In this section you can manage the UI appearance of the mobile app to customize branding elements such as colors, company logo and support email.

 Integrate with identity management providers (IdPs).

 Integrate with HYPR True Passwordless Extensions to extend the functionality of your authentication solutions.
 See Getting Started.

 In order to create more RP Applications, you must upload a valid license file.
 See License Key

 Admins can upload certificates to enable SSL Pinning to enhance security.
 SSL Pinning can be enabled for mobile and desktop applications.
-Learn more about SSL Pinning in Deploy Desktop MFA: Deploying HYPR Manually on a Windows Workstation.
+Learn more about SSL Pinning in Workforce Access for Windows: Installation and Configuration.

 Updated about 1 month ago